One of the joys of travelling is being able to find some of the best places to watch the sunset from all around the world.

 Most Spectacular: Salar de Uyuni, Bolivia

-I’ll never forget watching this pink sunset over the salt flats of Uyuni as long as I live.
-As the sun got lower in the sky, it’s light caught the edges of the salt hexagons.
+Bolivia has one of the best places to watch the sunset.
+I’ll never forget watching this pink sunset over the salt flats of Uyuni for as long as I live.
+As the sun got lower in the sky, its light caught the edges of the salt hexagons.
 It brought the ‘flats’ into relief and turned the whole place first a warm yellow, and then pink.
 It felt pretty magical.
 I feel like it could be the most beautiful sunset in the world.

 When I got married, I really wanted to honeymoon in Santorini.
 Not only did it look pretty, but I’d always been fascinated by volcanoes, and loved the idea of staying on the rim of a massive volcanic caldera.